BjornFJohansson/seguid_calculator/README.md

 of a sequence or the reverse complement of the sequence.
 The cSEGUID provide a unique and stable identifier for circular sequence, such as [plasmids](http://en.wikipedia.org/wiki/Plasmid).

-seguid_calculator is written in python 2.7 with wxPython 3.0.2. seguid_calculator is available as source code, a windows executable made with Pyinstaller and an old Jython/Swing version that should work on any platform with a Java runtime environment.
+Seguid_calculator is written in python 2.7 with wxPython 3.0.2. seguid_calculator is available as source code, a windows executable made with Pyinstaller and an old Jython/Swing version that should work on any platform with a Java runtime environment.